 The Indian Pueblo Cultural Center (IPCC) Library & Archives is the only special collections and research library dedicated to the history and culture of the Pueblo people.
 The IPCC Library & Archives serves to build Pueblo identity and self-knowledge, while securing a place for Pueblo people in the national historical narrative.
-The IPCC Library is a non-circulating collection about the lives, history, traditions, and culture of Pueblo people and other Indigenous peoples of North America.
+The IPCC Library is a non-circulating collection centered on the historical and contemporary life of the Pueblo people.
+Also held are materials about neighboring Southwest communities and books on various Indigenous peoples of North America.

-The IPCC Special Collections contains manuscripts, personal papers, official reports, photographs, postcards, and audio/visual materials about the historical and contemporary life of Pueblo people and Native American communities.
+The IPCC Special Collections contains manuscripts, personal papers, official reports, photographs, postcards, maps, audio/visual materials, and a contemporary Pueblo Women's Oral History Project.
 The Library holds more than 7,000 book titles and 190,000 newspaper and vertical file clippings.

 The IPCC Library & Archives is located in the lower level of the Indian Pueblo Cultural Center.
-For more information about the Cultural Center, please visit https://www.indianpueblo.org/
+For more information about the Library & Archives, please visit https://indianpueblo.org/library-archives/